 As a newbie blogger, whose blog probably needs so many resources, shared hosting will be enough for you.

 There are many Webhosting companies all over the world but some of the most popular ones include:

 For the above-mentioned list, I personally recommend that you opt for Bluehost.
 It’s because Bluehost is very reliable and very affordable at the same time.
 Many people find it easy to use making it great for starters.
 Bluehost also apparently has one of the best and fastest WordPress shared hosting server hosting in the Webhosting industry.

 You can however still choose any other Webhosting service as long as it’s fast and very reliable.
 Keep in mind also that a good hosting provider offers you unlimited storage, bandwidth, and most importantly 24/7 support.

 You will be charged about $70 for the first year and you will get a free domain on top of it, meaning it won’t be necessary to purchase a domain separately.
 You will get one from Bluehost for free

 Some people are into the habit of buying and keeping their domain names and hosting on separate service providers however I recommend that you keep yours under one account with the same service provider for easy management and maintenance.

 Bluehost prices constantly change so endeavor to check their current pricing here.

-Do you want to buy webhosting?
+Do you want to buy Webhosting?
 Buy Webhosting on Bluehost Now.
-I recommend it for you.
+I recommend it to you.